PrestaShop/prestashop.github.io/content/about.md

 title: About
 ---

-## Why this blog
+## What is PrestaShop Build Blog?

-This devblog is where the PrestaCrew communicates directly with the community.
-It's especially targeted at those who contribute (Core, translations, documentation, modules/themes, etc.)
+This blog is where project members communicates directly with the community.
+It's especially targeted at those who contribute (to core, translations, documentation, modules/themes, etc.)

-This blog is about everything that has to do with PrestaShop development.
-The whole PrestaShop product team contributes: developers, product managers, designers, tech writers, etc. [We welcome your contributions](#contribute)!
+This blog is about everything that has to do with PrestaShop project.
+The whole PrestaShop project team contributes: developers, product managers, designers, tech writers, etc. [We welcome your contributions](#contribute)!

 We write about everything that happens to the PrestaShop software:

 * New releases,
-* Code activity in the past week,
+* Activity in the project in the past month,
-* The upcoming improvement in the codebase,
+* The upcoming improvements in the codebase,
-* Current and future architectures,
+* Current and future architecture changes,

 ...and all behavior changes that might affect you as a developer, a module/theme author, or simply as a Open Source fan :)

-This devblog also hosts How-Tos on certain features, before they find their way in the Developer Guide or the Designer Guide.
+This blog also hosts How-Tos on certain features, we share best practices and tips on how to work with PrestaShop.

 ## Contribute